MisterDunwoody/AzureVM-NW-Protocols/README.md

 <img src="https://i.imgur.com/eGygRWe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Wireshark, DNS traffic "only" was filtered.
-Using Windows 10 VM within a command line, nslookup was used to see what google.com and disney.com’s IP addresses were.
-The DNS traffic was then observed in WireShark.
+To view TCP traffic in Wireshark, filter for "tcp port== 3389" and observe the constant traffic that is shown in the Windows 10 virtual machine due to the remote connection to the VM.
+This traffic includes mouse strokes, keyboard clicks, and other activity in the VM.